Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 - You have no need for a heat pump with South Pole heating capabilities—and you don’t live in a climate that regularly stays in temps consistently below -13 degrees (or -22 degrees, with newer cold-climate technology)

-- You’d prefer to get a heat pump installed for no upfront cost
+- You’d prefer to get a heat pump installed with an energy-saving guarantee

 And since there’s a lot to consider there, here’s where we’ll throw in our opinion: